jmoro0408/jmoro0408.github.io/_projects/2023-01-25-playlist_recommender.md

 Generally the net performed well on the liked song dataset, with most of the highest confidence predictions fitting nicely into sensible playlists.

-The confusion matrix shows the most common mistakes are ones that even a human would likley make, such as mixing up two acoustic-heavy playlists.
+The confusion matrix shows the most common mistakes are ones that even a human would likely make, such as mixing up two acoustic-heavy playlists.

 Reassuringly, the playlists that consist of only a single artist consistently scored extremely high.